deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

 - `kube-system`;
 - all namespaces with the `d8-*` prefix (e.g., `d8-system`).

-## How to extend Pod Security Standards policies?
+## How do I extend Pod Security Standards policies?

 > Pod Security Standards respond to the `security.deckhouse.io/pod-policy: restricted` or `security.deckhouse.io/pod-policy: baseline` label.